inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     ```

     to make sure pnpm is used by assets building commands inside and outside your containers.
-    The flag tells `flask-webpackext` which `pynpm` class to use when invoking the package manager,
-    so set it whenever you also enable pnpm.

 That's it, faster JavaScript package resolutions are yours now!